babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ## Hesitations

+### Other Considerations

+We also could of tried to:

+- [Rename the presets](https://github.com/babel/babel/issues/4914) to better signify the stability level (doesn't solve the versioning problem)
+- Better versioning strategies: independently version the presets and update them immediately when needed, maybe use `0.x`
+- Warn/Error for old out of date versions of presets.

+The the end, people would still have to look up what proposals are at what Stage to know which ones to use if we kept the Stages in.

+### Why Now?

 Why not remove it earlier?
 Stage presets have been part of Babel for years and there were concerns with adding more "complexity" to using Babel.
 A lot of tooling, documentation, articles, and knowledge were around the Stage presets.
 We also thought it was better to have officially maintained presets, since someone would (and will) inevitably create them.

 We're trying to determine the right level of feedback: if it's only the committee that decides what goes into the language,  it may lead to well-specified features that are not needed, but if the community expects that in-progress, experimental proposals are considered stable or ok to use in production without consequence, then we have other issues.
 We all want to move forward and proceed with intention: not rushing, but not being too cautious.
 Babel is the right place to do that experimentation but knowing where the boundaries are is necessary.